 As students arrive, mark the roster accordingly.
 Students should not choose their own seats.
-Assign seats to all students.
+Assign seats to all students or follow the preassigned seating chart if one is provided to you.
+Students should not be seated alphabetically or following any other expected pattern.
 Everyone must face the same direction.